-What is a remote unmoderated usability study?
+What is a remote unmoderated usability test?

 The participant typically thinks out loud as they work on the tasks, and the researcher reviews the recorded sessions at a later time.
 The researcher doesn’t communicate with the participant in real-time.
-The researcher may include follow-up questions as part of the study, or they may follow-up with the participant after viewing the session.
+The researcher may include follow-up questions as part of the test, or they may follow-up with the participant after viewing the session.

-Why are remote unmoderated usability studies helpful?
+Why are remote unmoderated usability tests helpful?

 - Test with larger sample sizes.
 Since a moderator doesn’t need to be present during each session, it’s often feasible to include more participants.